owncloud-archive/documentation/developer_manual/app/custom-storage-backend.rst

 Wrappers for a Single Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes an app can avoid having to create a custom storage backend by instead modifying the behavior of an existing storage backend.
+Sometimes an app can avoid having to create a custom storage backend by instead modifying the behavior of an existing one.
-ownCloud comes with a few generic storage wrappers which might be useful for this, which include ``PermissionsMask`` and ``Jail``.
+ownCloud comes with a few generic storage wrappers which might be useful when doing so, which include ``PermissionsMask`` and ``Jail``.

 PermissionsMask
 ^^^^^^^^^^^^^^^